Meteorology Major Advising - FAQ

 Q: Why are there so many Math and Physics classes as prerequisites?

-The fields of meteorology and climate science are math and physics based sciences, and to really begin to develop a foundation for understanding how the atmosphere works, you need to develop various skills in math and physics.
+The fields of meteorology and climate science are math and physics-based sciences, and to really begin to develop a foundation for understanding how the atmosphere works, you need to develop various skills in math and physics.
 We believe that these skills will serve you well in advancing your understanding of meteorology and climate science, and in preparing you for your future career.
-The National Weather Service also feels this way, and our BS in Meteorology satisfies their requirements.
+The National Weather Service also feels this way, and - with one exception - our BS-Meteorology is designed to satisfy their requirements; the exception is that the NWS requires a class in Ordinary Differential Equations, and we no longer require this.
+Students wishing to pursue a job with the NWS should be sure to take this class (it can substitute as an elective, with the consent of the advisor).
 Students who are in the Climate Science Concentration and who are considering pursuing an advanced technical degree may also consider taking additional math courses.

 Q: What is the hardest part of the major?